cimug-org/CIMTool/docs/developers/package-deploy.md

 # Packaging & Deployment Guide
 These instructions are for developers and maintainers of **CIMTool** that need to package and distribute the binaries as an **Eclipse Product**.
-Users of **CIMTool** generally don't need to be concerned with these details.
+Most users of **CIMTool** don't need to be concerned with these details.

+!!! note

+    It is important to highlight that the set of **CIMTool** plugins is not distributed from a plugins update site as with other Eclipse plugins.
+Rather, **CIMTool** is packaged and deployed as an **Eclipse Product**.

 ## Packaging & Deploying CIMTool as an Eclipse Product

-> When taking into consideration the packaging and deployment of **CIMTool** it is important to highlight that the set of **CIMTool** plugins is not distributed from a plugins update site as with other Eclipse plugins.
-Rather, **CIMTool** is packaged and deployed as an **Eclipse Product**.
-The steps outlined in this set of instructions offer guidance as to the packaging and deployment process.

 ### Step 1: